 Do you feel the need for an asthma natural remedy?

 Then you must know what it is like not been able to breathe, not been able to get air into your lungs.
-You understand how absolutely precious each breath you take is.
-In simple terms, asthma is a chronic potentially serious respiratory condition.|
+You understand how absolutely precious

-Asthma is an overreaction of the body's own immune system usually caused by exposure to an allergen, which is a substance that the body perceives as foreign and dangerous.
+In Simple terms, asthma is a chronic, potentially serious respiratory condition which is an overreaction of the body's own immune system usually caused by exposure to an allergen, which is a substance that the body perceives as foreign and dangerous.

 When having an asthma attack, which can range from mild to life-threatening, the small airways in the lungs suddenly become clogged with mucus and other secretions; if not cleared the blockage can lead to suffocation.

 The major long-term underlying cause of asthma is a

 battle against chronic inflammation and thickening of the bronchial

 tubes and nasal passages leading to dramatic muscle spasms, constriction

 of air passages and consequent breathing difficulties.

 - pressure in the chest and a feeling of tightness